fobadara/to-do-list/README.md

 It also uses the Drag and Drop API so that you can easily switch the order of tasks.

-The application is built using basic principles of Object Oriente Programming and MVC design pattern.
+The application is built using basic principles of Object Oriented Programming and MVC design pattern.

 **Built With :hammer:**